 Heart Research UK awards grants for research into the prevention, treatment and cure of heart disease.
 Also, our Masterclasses provide educational and training opportunities for clinicians.
-Two Healthy Heart community grant programmes are also available to encourage people to live heart-healthy lifestyles.

-Translational Research Project Grants:
+Translational Research Project Grants

 Up to £150,000 each.
 These grants aim to bridge the gap between scientific research and patient care, bringing about clinical benefits in the most efficient way.
 This may advance current practice or enable innovative discoveries to be efficiently transferred into practical tools to prevent, diagnose and treat human disease.

-Novel & Emerging Technologies Grant:
+Novel and Emerging Technologies Grants

 A maximum of £250,000 is available.
 Research projects with an emphasis on (1) novel and emerging technologies and (2) their application to cardiovascular disease prevention and/or treatment, which can be expected to benefit patients within a foreseeable timeframe, will be considered.
 Appropriate approaches include tissue and bioengineering, the development and evaluation of new diagnostic and therapeutic devices, bioimaging, nanotechnology, biomaterials, genomic and proteomic approaches, computational biology and bioinformatics.
 NET Grants are not appropriate for funding clinical trials.